Souravroy99/Betakit-Web-Page/README.md

 └─ next.config.js          # Next.js configuration
 ```

-## Performance

-- Server Components by default; `"use client"` only where needed
-- Dynamic imports with `{ ssr: false }` for charts and tables
-- `React.memo` on all presentational components
-- `useMemo` / `useCallback` for data and event handlers
-- Tree-shaken MUI imports via `modularizeImports`

 ## Responsive

 Fully responsive from mobile (320px) to desktop.
 Sidebar collapses to hamburger menu on smaller screens.